serverscom/dibctl/README.md

 Dibctl
 ------

-Dibctl is a software for image build, testing and  uploading.
+Dibctl is a software for image building, testing and  uploading.
-It uses diskimage-builder to build images, pytest and testinfra to test them and provide a consistent way to upload tested images to multiple Openstack installations.
+It uses diskimage-builder to build images, pytest and testinfra to test them and it provide a consistent way to upload tested images to multiple Openstack installations.

-Dibctl uses configuration files to how to build image, which name it should have after upload, what properties (if any) should be set for a given image.
+Dibctl uses configuration files to describe how to build image, which name it should have after upload, what properties (if any) should be set for a given image.
 Image configuration file also provide list of tests for each image, plus name of environment where tests should happen.

-Other configuration file, test.yaml contains information how to run test instance: region authorization URL, credentials, flavor, network list, availability zone, security groups and other nova parameters.
+Testing happens under directives from test.yaml.
+It contains information how to run test instance: region authorization URL, credentials, flavor, network list, availability zone, security groups and other nova parameters.

-Third configuration file provides upload configuration for arbitrary amount of Openstack regions.
+Third configuration file provides information for uploading into any number of Openstack installations.

-*This readme is under construction, as well, as software itself.*

 Testing frameworks
 ------------------